karthick432/karthick432/README.md

 ---

 ## 🔭 Featured Projects
-### Conversational Movie Recommendation & Q&A Chatbot
-# 🎬 Conversational Movie Recommendation & Q&A Chatbot
+## 🎬 Conversational Movie Recommendation & Q&A Chatbot

 An **AI-powered chatbot** that combines **movie recommendations** with **conversational Q&A** for an engaging user experience.
 Built with **Python** and **Streamlit**, the system integrates **LangChain memory** and the **Gemini API** for natural conversations, while leveraging **FAISS** and **BERT embeddings** for semantic search.